luerhard/chapter_regression_and_artifical/main.md

     All items are recoded so that higher levels indicate more accepted immigrants.

-## Anaysis using traditional statistics
+## Analysis using traditional statistics

 Table @tbl:logreg reveals the results of the logistic regression.
 We see highly significant effects for all variables except gender with age, self-placement on the left-right scale, and conservation being positively correlated whereas education, satisfaction with income, religiosity, and self-transcendence are negatively correlated with the rejection of immigration.